cardano-foundation/CIPs/CIP-0009/README.md

 Protocol parameter changes must be submitted and endorsed within the first 24 hours of the epoch before they are required to come into effect.
 For example, a change that is intended for epoch 300 must be submitted and endorsed in the first 24 hours of epoch 299.
-Once a change has been submittedf and endorsed by a sufficient quorum of keyholders (currently 5 of the 7 genesis keys), it cannot be revoked.
+Once a change has been submitted and endorsed by a sufficient quorum of keyholders (currently 5 of the 7 genesis keys), it cannot be revoked.

 ### Voiding Proposed Protocol Parameter Changes